Things We Didn't Think Could Happen in America - 3.22

 It's a big government boondoggle bill that is not conservative.

-But we should have also gotten full funding for the wall, although I'm told the president, and I have it on good authority that that money has been found and that money will be used and that wall is being built.
+And I know the president wants the $700 billion increase in military spending, but we should have also gotten full funding for the wall, although I'm told the president, and I have it on good authority, that that money has been found and that money will be used and that wall is being built.

-Sean, you want to be a part of the program.
+Telephone numbers, 800-941-Sean, you want to be a part of the program.

 You know, I want to counter some of the narrative that is, I guess, posing as so-called news out there.

-You know, I I really don't have a lot of patience within me as it relates to what John Brennan and James Clapper have to say.
+You know, I really don't have a lot of patience within me as it relates to what John Brennan and James Clapper have to say.

-Remember, we went through that period first year Trump presidency, 125 deep state leaks in 126 days.
+Remember, we went through that period, first year, Trump presidency, 125 deep state leaks in 126 days.

-Yeah, that should not be happening in the country.
+That should not be happening in the country.

 You know, when the president, quote, congratulates Vladimir Putin on his victory, and within an hour or two, everything that took place in that conversation is now made public because there's somebody inside the White House that wanted him to read these childish talking points that they had put together for him that he didn't read, and somehow they must feel slighted.

-So why not just why not just leak it to the Washington Post?
+So, why not just leak it to the Washington Post?

-It gets a little frustrating when when complete conversations with the Australian, well, the Canadian prime minister, the Australian president are released uh and and that's never happened in history before.
+It gets a little frustrating when complete conversations with the Australian, well, the Canadian prime minister, the Australian president, are released.

-You should get concerned when the likes of John Brennan, you know, becomes like anything he says, that becomes gospel truth, and you know the man is a liar, a proven liar.
+You should get concerned when the likes of John Brennan become like anything he says, that becomes gospel truth.

 That ought to be problematic for everybody as well.

-You know, a guy that I think Trump is afraid.
+You know, a guy that I think Trump is afraid, he passes out this conspiracy theory of his.

 I think Trump's afraid of Putin.